 Flour is one of the most useful and versatile ingredients for any baker or cook, from a key component to bread and cake baking to using it to thicken sauces and gravy’s, flour is a must have kitchen staple.
 But did you know you can do more with flour than simply cook with it?
-We've teamed up with our friends at Allinson to tell you about 5 clever uses you may not have heard of!
+We've teamed up with our friends at Allinson's to tell you about 5 clever uses of which you may not have heard.

 1. Make Play Dough

 Simple and easy to make, your kids will have a great time helping you whip up their very own batch of play dough.
 Made with natural and safe ingredients, the only part you'll need to worry about is what colour to make it.
 Want to try it for yourself?
 Our handy video can show to how.